AgFeather/CodeCompletion/README.md

 This is the main structure of this system.
 Using CNN to extract the feature of a sequence of tokens(just like a sentence in NLP), the output of CNN is a featrue representation vector of several contious tokens.
 Then input this representation vector to a MultiRNN(with LSTM cell).
 RNN could use this time-sequence feature to predict the missing token.

+## Performance
+1. The accuracy of banchmark is 35.3%
+2. The accuracy of DNN is 52.4%
+3. The accuracy of C-LSTM is 67.8%

+## Future Work
+1. modify the arguments of model
+2. Try Seq2Seq